Updated November 29, 2023

 Explanation:

 In the above program, we had two variables named num1 and num2 with values of 10 and 20, respectively.
-A temporary variable with the name temp is used of the same data type of the variables num1 and num2.
+Use a temporary variable named temp of the same data type as variables num1 and num2.
 The swapping is processed in 3 steps:

 - The value of ‘num2’ (i.e. 20) is assigned to the ‘num1’ variable, i.e. now the value of the ‘num1’ variable is 20.